smithy-lang/smithy-python/designs/shapes.md

     EGGS = 2
 ```

-IntEnums will use the native `IntEnum` type.
-This will allow customers to
-easily specify the enum value without having to reference the actual number.
-It
-also gives them a programmatic way to list known values.

-Like string enums, members targeting IntEnums will use plain integers to enable
-forwards compatibility and type checking.
-Documentation for those members will
+Members targeting int enums will use the base `int` type for forwards
+compatibility.

+To enable dot-completion support and programmatic understanding of known
+values, an `IntEnum` will also be provided.
+Since `IntEnum` inherits from
+`int`, customers will be able to directly pass values from the enum class
-reference the generated classes for discoverability.
+without issue.
+Documentation will reference the generated class for

-#### Alternative: target the generated enums

-In this alternative, members targeting IntEnums would reference the generated
-classes.
-This wasn't chosen for both forwards and backwards compatibility reasons.
-While one can mostly use IntEnums and integers interchangeably, the types *are*
-different.
-Type checking would fail if you provided a base integer, known or
-unknown.
+discoverability.

+This is essentially identical to the solution for string enums.
+The generated
+accessor alternative, however, is not possible for int enums since there is no
+suitable placeholder value for the unknown variant.

 ### streaming blobs